Fit as a Mama Bear

 This is because the lower belly pouch isn’t just from a weak core but an actual separation of the abdominal muscles.

-When we grow babes our ab muscles naturally open to make room for a growing baby.
+When we grow babes our abdominal muscles naturally open to make room for a growing baby.
 Unfortunately, those connective tissues don’t just “snap back” postpartum (wouldn’t that be nice?!).
+When the abdominal muscles separate, it is called diastasis recti, but most moms refer to it as "mummy tummy).
+Learn more about why you have a mom pooch.

 What is Diastasis Recti?

+This can lead to poor core engagement and that “mom pouch” appearance.
 Learn how to test for diastasis recti at home.

 Symptoms Of Diastasis Recti